Mathef/docs-4-ai/crawl4ai_docs.md

 # Crawl Result

-The CrawlResult class is the heart of Crawl4AI\'s output, encapsulating all the data extracted from a crawling session.
+The CrawlResult class is the heart of Crawl4AI's output, encapsulating all the data extracted from a crawling session.
 This class contains various fields that store the results of the web crawling and extraction process.
-Let\'s break down each field and see what it holds. 🎉
+Let's break down each field and see what it holds. 🎉

 ## Class Definition